bolt/docs/source/templates.md

 	{% endif %}
 </pre>

-A template in Pilex can use all of the standard Twig tags, with a few additions that are specific to working with Pilex.
+A template in Bolt can use all of the standard Twig tags, with a few additions that are specific to working with Bolt.
 If you're not familiar with Twig yet, you should read "[Twig for Template Designers](http://twig.sensiolabs.org/doc/templates.html)", on the official Twig website.

 File Structure
 --------------

-A Pilex website theme consists of a set of twig templates, that are located in the `view`-folder in the root of your site.
+A Bolt website theme consists of a set of twig templates, that are located in the `view`-folder in the root of your site.
 You can always add more templates, if you want to.
 By default, the `index.twig` template is the homepage, but you can override it using the configuration settings.

 The current default theme contains the following files and folders: